Your Puppy Has an Umbilical Hernia: What It Means and What to Do

 While it may sound alarming, umbilical hernias are among the most frequently seen congenital conditions in puppies, and they’re often detected during a routine wellness exam.
 Several factors can contribute to their development:

-It’s worth noting that not all umbilical hernias are created equal.
+It’s also worth noting that the size of the hernia opening, called the hernial ring, is what largely determines risk — not just the visible size of the lump itself.
+A small-looking bulge can occasionally have a larger-than-expected opening beneath the skin, which is another reason a hands-on veterinary assessment is so important.
 Small, soft hernias that can be gently pushed back in with light pressure are called reducible hernias and are generally considered lower risk.
 Larger or firm hernias that cannot be pushed back are non-reducible and require prompt veterinary attention.

 Symptoms to Watch For